ax-va/Elastic-Stack-Recipes-Chen-Akadiri-2024/01--installing-elastic-stack/01-2--deploying-on-elastic-cloud.md

-## Elastic Cloud
+## Deploying Elastic Stack on the Elastic Cloud

-Create a deployment (`ax-va-deployment`)
+Create a deployment (in my case `ax-va-deployment`)

 https://cloud.elastic.co/

-Create an API key to perform most of the operations available in the UI console through API calls
+Optionally create an API key to perform most of the operations available in the UI console through API calls

 https://cloud.elastic.co/account/keys

-Elastic Cloud's main console
+Use the Elastic Cloud's main console

 https://cloud.elastic.co/home

 -> Click **Manage** -> **Cloud > Deployment > ax-va-deployment**

-For example: Deployment version v8.15.1.
+See, for example, `Deployment version v8.15.1`.

-Save the **Cloud ID**.
+Optionally save the **Cloud ID**.
 It will be useful and convenient to configure Elasticsearch clients, Beats, Elastic Agent, and so on to send data to the Elastic deployment.

 ## Manage and configure the deployment